cal-weng/terminus/docs/manual/best-practices/expand-storage-in-olares.md

     ```

     :::tip NOTE
-    Make sure no programs or terminals are accessing the directory before unmounting, or the operation will fail.
+    Make sure no programs or terminals are accessing the directory before unmounting.
     :::

 2. Remove the empty directory (optional):